Snow (beer)

 By 2016, SABMiller owned 49 percent of Snow Beer.
 Before acquiring SABMiller, Anheuser-Busch InBev had agreed to sell its interests in Snow to China Resources Enterprise (for $1.6 billion) to satisfy regulators.

 In 2018, Heineken signed an agreement with China Resources Enterprises to purchase a 40% stake into the company.

 Snow beer is the best-selling beer brand in the world, despite largely being sold only in China.
-However, Snow includes a large range of beers; when Budweiser, Bud Light and the other members of the Budweiser family are counted as a single brand, they easily top the sales charts with over 100 million hectoliters a year.
+However, Snow includes a large range of beers; when Budweiser, Bud Light and the other members of the Budweiser family are counted as a single brand, they easily top the sales charts and also brew over 10 billion liters a year.